mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-sqlite.markdown

 sortorder: 500031004
 toc: False
 sidebartitle: sqlalchemy.dialects sqlite
-meta: Python example code for the sqlite function from the sqlalchemy.dialects module of the SQLAlchemy project.
+meta: Python example code for the sqlite callable from the sqlalchemy.dialects module of the SQLAlchemy project.

-sqlite is a function within the sqlalchemy.dialects module of the SQLAlchemy project.
+sqlite is a callable within the sqlalchemy.dialects module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils